 The scheme can be very helpful for hidden disabilities and many customers are now using the card off the bus; in taxis, shops and leisure establishments like the cinema.

-The Helping Hand Scheme is administered by Brighton & Hove Buses and Metrobus in partnership with: Southdown PSV, Compass Travel, Stagecoach, Big Lemon, Dementia Friendly Crawley, West Sussex County Council, Surrey County Council, East Sussex County Council, Brighton & Hove City Council, Streamline Taxis and City Cabs Brighton.
-For more information and how to join please visit the Metrobus website.
+The Helping Hand Scheme is administered by Brighton and Hove Buses and Metrobus in partnership with: Southdown PSV, Compass Travel, Stagecoach, Big Lemon, Dementia Friendly Crawley, West Sussex County Council, Surrey County Council, East Sussex County Council, Brighton and Hove City Council, Streamline Taxis and City Cabs Brighton.

 Local bus tender results